 But fear not!
 In this blog, we’ll explore the best varieties of rice to choose from, how to safely prepare rice for baby led weaning, how to reduce arsenic levels in rice, and a delicious way to serve rice to your little one, so you can nourish them with confidence.
 So, let’s get started!

-PS – If you’re at the point where you’re tired of relying on baby cereal and want to transition your baby off purees (but maybe feel stuck or scared to do it), join our FREE workshop called “Baby led weaning…but make it purees!”.
+PS – If you’re at the point where you’re tired of relying on baby cereal and want to transition your little one off purees (but maybe feel stuck or scared to do it), join our FREE workshop called “Baby led weaning…but make it purees!”.
 This workshop shows you how to gradually transition into more advanced textures and finger foods in a step-by-step way, learn what foods your baby can safely handle and when, and will make sure you get over your fear of gagging/choking/big bites!

 Can my baby eat rice?